Joey Meneses Player Props: Nationals vs. Dodgers

-On Monday, Joey Meneses (.275 batting average in his past 10 games, with three doubles, six walks and six RBI) and the Washington Nationals play the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 9:10 PM ET.
+On Tuesday, Joey Meneses (.293 batting average in his past 10 games, with three doubles, five walks and six RBI) and the Washington Nationals play the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
+First pitch is at 10:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Royals.
+In his previous game he had a one-hit performance (1-for-4) against the Dodgers.

 Joey Meneses Game Info & Props vs. the Dodgers